rael346/cs4973-research-proj/README.md

 ```
 python3 src/train.py --lostfunc 1 --lr 1e-7
 ```

+For more iteration in the research, see `train_eval.sh`

 ### Evaluate model (generate a new query with rankings to upload on leaderboard)